How to Invoke Your 5th Amendment Right to Remain Silent

 People sometimes ask: “Won’t invoking my right to remain silent make me look guilty?”
 Maybe, but innocent people often assert their right to remain silent until they speak with an attorney.

-Additionally, people familiar with the criminal justice system are more likely to invoke their right to remain silent.
-For example, law enforcement officers, judges, and prosecutors are more likely to invoke their rights if questioned about criminal wrongdoing if they are the target of a criminal investigation.
+People familiar with the criminal justice system are more likely to invoke their right to remain silent.
+For example, law enforcement officers, judges, and prosecutors are more likely to invoke their rights if they are questioned about criminal wrongdoing or are the target of a criminal investigation.

-Hiring an Attorney to Invoke Your 5th Amendment Right to Remain Silent
+Attorneys Can Help You Invoke Your Right to Remain Silent

 If you hire a criminal defense attorney, the attorney can notify the investigating officer that you are invoking your rights under the 5th and 6th Amendments.
 This notice prevents the officers from asking you any questions about the accusations or coming to your home to interrogate you.